Algebraic and geometric properties of homeomorphism groups of ordinals: Introduction

 This paper stems from a vertically integrated summer research program at Queens College supported by NGV's NSF Award DMS-2212922.
 NGV was also supported in part by PSC-CUNY Awards 66435-00 54 and Award 67380-00 55.

 The authors thank Kathryn Mann for the reference to Galvin's work and Ferr\'an Valdez for a discussion of his forthcoming work with collaborators on the geometry of homeomorphism groups of ordinals.
+We also thank the referee who provided a number of invaluable comments that have improved our exposition immensely.